glyphish/gallery/README.md

 #### Version 2.0
 - Filter between SVG and PNG images.
 - Search by icon name or tags.
-- Import custom metadata to enhance searches.
+- Import and Manage custom metadata to enhance searches.

 ## Contributors